mehmet-kozan/pdf-parse/README.md

 > **Contributing Note:** When opening an issue, please attach the relevant PDF file if possible.
 Providing the file will help us reproduce and resolve your issue more efficiently.
 For detailed guidelines on how to contribute, report bugs, or submit pull requests, see: [`contributing to pdf-parse`](https://github.com/mehmet-kozan/pdf-parse?tab=contributing-ov-file#contributing-to-pdf-parse)

 ## Features
 - Supports Node.js and browsers
 - CommonJS and ESM support
 - Can be integrated with React, Vue, Angular, or any other web framework
-- Vulnerability and security info : [`security policy`](https://github.com/mehmet-kozan/pdf-parse?tab=security-ov-file#security-policy)
+- Vulnerability and security info: [`security policy`](https://github.com/mehmet-kozan/pdf-parse?tab=security-ov-file#security-policy)
 - Extract document info : `getInfo`
 - Extract page text : `getText`
 - Render pages as PNG : `getScreenshot`